Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

     $ sudo mount /dev/sdb5 boot
     $ sudo mount /dev/sdb6 rootfs

-Copy the kubos-kernel.itb file into partition 5.
+Copy the cubeos-kernel.itb file into partition 5.
 It will need to be renamed to 'kernel'.

 ::

-    $ sudo cp buildroot-2019.02.2/output/images/kubos-kernel.itb boot/kernel
+    $ sudo cp buildroot-2019.02.2/output/images/cubeos-kernel.itb boot/kernel

 Untar the rootfs into partition 6